Opinion | Awful new revelations about Trump and Jan. 6 show Mike Pence is no hero

 Trump sent the mob to terrorize Pence.
 Did Pence believe Trump and his allies wanted him removed in hopes that this would somehow halt the count and then kick it back to the states or into the House for a contingent election decided by state delegations?
 The new revelations make these lines of questioning more relevant.

-Rep. Jamie Raskin (D-Md.), a member of the Jan.
+Rep. Jamie B. Raskin (D-Md.), a member of the Jan.
 6 select committee, says the new details suggest its investigation will have to fully flesh out Pence’s role.

 “We need to look and see how far things went in 2020 in order to determine what correctives we need to make for 2024,” Raskin told me.